 We have written several guides to help you prepare your old rental property for your final inspection:

 The cost of a removalist depends on a range of factors including how much you need to move, where you are moving from and to and when you need to move.
 Local moves are usually calculated on a per half-hour rate, and interstate moves are based on volume and distance.
+To make sure you're getting the best price for your move, check out our blog post on the hidden costs when moving house.

 You can use our online estimator to find out how much a removalist will cost for your move.